se1412/HTAApplication/README.md

-# HTAApplication
+# HTA Application

-Documents to support NIHR HTA grant application
+This repository has been created to provide open access to documents to support Stage 1 Application for 24/3 NIHR NICE Rolling Call (HTA Programme)